 Albert NamatjiraPrint Page

-The grave is a memorial for indigenous artist Albert Namatjira and recognizes his influence on Aboriginal artists in Central Australia and elsewhere.
+The grave is a memorial for indigenous artist Albert Namatjira and recognises his influence on Aboriginal artists in Central Australia and elsewhere.

 Namatjira was the first indigenous artist to paint and exhibit professionally in Western style.
 He painted his country and was both prodigious and successful, producing approximately two thousand pictures and founding a school of painting that continues today.
 Namatjira’s first solo exhibition of 41 works was held in Melbourne in 1938.
 All works sold quickly.
 Over the next ten years exhibitions were held in various capital cities of Australia and Namatjira became a celebrity.